LANL-Seismoacoustics/infraGA/doc/source/advanced.rst

     infraga-sph -mach_cone G2S_example.met output_id=temp/t0_110.0 src_mach=2.63 src_attack=-13.12 src_az=90.45 cone_resol=1.0

 In practice, computation of the infrasonic signals produced by a supersonic source's Mach cone requires computation of the above set of Mach cone rays at each point along a trajectory and then combination of all predicted paths with appropriate time delay.
 The python interface for *infraGA/GeoAc* includes a method that will ingest atmospheric data as well as a trajectory file (containing time, latitude, longitude, and altitude).
 The method computes the Mach number and source orientation information from the trajectory and steps through all points on the trajectory.
-Running the prediction of rays for a supersonic source requires an atmospheric file (or range dependent grid) and a trajectory file containing [time:lat:lon:alt]:
+Running the prediction of rays for a supersonic source requires an atmospheric file (or range dependent grid) and a trajectory file containing [time : lat : lon : alt]:

   .. code-block:: none